geraman21/gnss_grc/README.md

-Since the custom gnss module is written for Gnu Radio 3.9 it is advised to install the latest version of the software.
+This gnuradio module  requires Gnu Radio version 3.9 and above.
-The best way to install latest gnu radio is to compile it from source, this ensures that all dependencies are installed.
+For Linux based systems it is fairly simple to compile Gnu Radio from source, this ensures that all dependencies are installed.
 In order to do so, closely follow the guide, starting from Installing from Source: https://wiki.gnuradio.org/index.php/InstallingGR

+Gnu Radio is also available on many software distributions.
+Check that the version is 3.9 and above before installing.

-After installation is complete follow this guide to add Python path where required: https://wiki.gnuradio.org/index.php/ModuleNotFoundError
+After installation is complete follow this guide to add Python path where required if necessary: https://wiki.gnuradio.org/index.php/ModuleNotFoundError
 When asked to put exports into profile.d folder, any .sh file can be created in the folder with both export statements in it.
 This .sh file will be executed upon login.